gardener/gardener-extension-provider-openstack/docs/operations/operations.md

 Additionally, you can influence the HTTP request timeout when talking to the OpenStack API in the `requestTimeout` field.
 This may help when you have for example a long list of load balancers in your environment.

-In case your OpenStack system uses [Octavia](https://docs.openstack.org/octavia/latest/) for network load balancing then you have to set the `useOctavia` field to `true` such that the cloud-controller-manager for OpenStack gets correctly configured (it defaults to `false`).

 Some hypervisors (especially those which are VMware-based) don't automatically send a new volume size to a Linux kernel when a volume is resized and in-use.
 For those hypervisors you can enable the storage plugin interacting with Cinder to telling the SCSI block device to refresh its information to provide information about it's updated size to the kernel.
 You might need to enable this behavior depending on the underlying hypervisor of your OpenStack installation.
 The `rescanBlockStorageOnResize` field controls this.
 Please note that it only applies for Kubernetes versions where CSI is used.